 \subsection{Implementation details for EMD-Corr}

-Similar to \cite{zhao2021towards, hai2022deepface}, we integrate the Earth Mover's Distance (EMD) into a 2-stage hierarchical image retriever.
-In the first stage, we select the $N$ images having the lowest cosine distance -- $\{G_i\}$ with the query $Q$ by the kNN classifier.
-Then, we sort these $N$ images again (a.k.a re-ranking \cite{hai2022deepface}) using patch-wise similarity derived from EMD.
-In the last step, the predicted label is determined by a majority vote of top-$k$ images' labels like the kNN classifier, where $k\leq N$.
+We incorporate the Earth Mover's Distance (EMD) into a 2-stage hierarchical image retrieval, similar to \cite{zhao2021towards, hai2022deepface}.
+In the first stage, the kNN classifier selects the $N$ images with the lowest cosine distance -- $G_i$ -- to the query $Q$.
+Then, we sort these $N$ images (a.k.a. re-ranking \cite{hai2022deepface}) using patch-wise similarity derived from EMD.
+The predicted label is finally determined by a majority vote of the labels of the top-k images, as in the kNN classifier, where $k \leq N$.
 In our classifier, we set $k=20$ and $N=50$.

-Our patch-wise comparison algorithm in stage 2 (shown in Fig.~\ref{fig:emd_based_class}) is different from \cite{hai2022deepface,zhao2021towards,zhang2020deepemd} as the similarity of an image pair is not determined by all possible patches.
+Our patch-wise comparison algorithm in stage 2 (shown in Fig.~\ref{fig:emd_based_class}) is different from \cite{hai2022deepface, zhao2021towards, zhang2020deepemd} as the similarity of an image pair is not determined by all possible patches.
 While the first stage retrieved images using global features, comparing only a few most similar patches by EMD offers benefits: (1) helping classifiers capture the distinctive image regions only (e.g., head-to-head comparison for birds); and (2) achieving human interpretability as looking at all possible pair-wise comparisons is impossible.
-We denote each patch-by-patch comparison as correspondence.
+We denote each patch-by-patch comparison as ``correspondence''.

 The most similar patches between two images $Q$ and $G$ -- both divided into $M$ patches -- are found as a set of 2-D coordinates $L$ containing the \emph{highest} values in a \emph{flow} matrix $\boldsymbol{F}$.
 Let $\mathcal{Q} = \{ (q_1, w_{q_1}), (q_2, w_{q_2}), \cdots. (q_{M}, w_{q_M}) \}$ and $\mathcal{G} = \{ g_1, w_{g_1}), (g_2, w_{g_2}), \cdots. (g_{M}, w_{g_M}) \}$ denote two sets of non-overlapping image patches, $g_i$ and $g_j$ are the patch embeddings; and $w_{q_i}$ and $w_{g_j}$ are the corresponding importance assigned by a feature weighting algorithm (e.g., Cross Correlation used in \cite{zhao2021towards}).
 We derive $\boldsymbol{F}= (f_{ij}) \in \mathbb{R}^{M \times M}$ by minimizing the \emph{transport plan cost} in Eq.~\ref{eq:transport_plan}.